All Episodes Plain Text Favourite

 Suppose you walk in and say, I want a driver's license.

-I'm not gonna tell you my name.
+I'm not going to tell you my name.

-No, it was actually uh it was actually issued, and the clerk explained we do issue licenses uh to um uh to refugees or they have some other name for them.
+And the clerk explained we do issue licenses to refugees, or they have some other name for them.

-Um, the legal name for them under the statute is illegal aliens.
+Now, the legal name for them under the statute is illegal aliens.

-So you can get euphemistic as you want or communistic as you want, they're illegal aliens, but and New York gives the illegal they they won't give you as a citizen a license with no name on it, but if you're an illegal alien from Venezuela, you'll get one, which is why they kill so many people when they're driving along the highways.
+But if you're an illegal alien from Venezuela, you'll get one, which is why they kill so many people when they're driving along the highways.

 They had a whole city in Ohio where they had to send in the National Guard because people were getting killed left and right or hit left and right by these guys from Haiti who didn't know how to drive, but they were given licenses without taking a driving test.